ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/Results/CompositeFailureResults/PuckSettings.md

 ### *property* PuckSettings.EvaluateDelamination *: System.Boolean | [None](https://docs.python.org/3/library/constants.html#None)*

 Gets or sets whether delamination is evaluated.
 Only applies when three-dimensional : evaluation is selected.
-The corresponding failure label is â€˜pdâ€™.
+The corresponding failure label is â€˜pd'.

 <!-- !! processed by numpydoc !! -->